 Please note that you compute your franchise tax differently once you begin activities that result in your business liquidating (see Tenn.
 Code Ann.
 Section 67-4-2004(16)):

 To complete the termination or withdrawal process, you must contact the Tennessee Secretary of State's office for their requirements.
-The tax clearance certificate is valid for 45 days from the date of issuance.

 Any person that sells, transfers, or otherwise terminates ownership in a business engaged in sales of alcoholic beverages for consumption on the premises must provide "notice" of the sale, transfer, or termination to the Department of Revenue within 15 days of the effective date of the sale, transfer, or termination.
 "Notice" means direct written notice to the department as part of the final alcoholic beverage return and final sales tax return of the business.
 The business's alcoholic beverage license must also be surrendered to the Alcoholic Beverage Commission.
 (Tenn.
 Code Ann.
 Section 57-4-303) Any person who, upon sale or transfer of the business, allows or permits the new owner or operator to remit tax, make wholesale purchases, or conduct business in any manner using the seller's or transferor's alcoholic beverage license or tax registration will be jointly and severally liable with the new owner or operator for any unpaid taxes accrued during the period of illegal operation.
 Any person failing to provide the required notice to the Department of Revenue, with the result that the new owner continues to operate under the seller's or transferor's alcoholic beverage license, will be presumed to have allowed the illegal operation to occur.